Watch Our Video

 Our Family

-Our daughter, Indy: Indy Rose is an 18-month-old firecracker who loves dogs, climbing, and all things water.
+Our daughter, Indy: Indy Rose is an 2 and a half year old girl who loves dogs, climbing, and all things water.
 She loves other babies and already has a strong nurturing side to her.
 We can’t wait to see her develop a close bond with a little brother or sister.

 We live a short drive away from Abby’s parents.
 We spend most weekends with them grilling by the pool and biking to a nearby lagoon.
 Abby’s dad built a small saltwater aquarium for his granddaughters.
 He takes them to the beach with nets to collect starfish and crabs.
 Abby’s three brothers are already fun, protective, loving uncles!
 They will love teaching their new niece/nephew all sorts of important things like magic tricks, bike riding, and swimming.